pjakiela/ECON204/schedule.md

 # Schedule of Topics

+February 6: Intro to the Course

-February 6: What Is Poverty?
+February 9: What Is Poverty?

-February 8: Geography
+February 11: Geography

 February 13, 15: The African Slave Trades